ZaneDubya/MP3Sharp/readme.md

 ## CREDITS
 MP3Sharp is a port of JavaLayer, a MP3 decoder written by [JavaZoom](http://www.javazoom.net) and released under the LGPL.
 JavaLayer was initially ported to C# by [Robert Burke](http://www.robburke.net/), in what he modestly describes as a 'half day project'. [tekHedd](http://www.byteheaven.com/) added some significant speed optimizations.
 I've spent a few weeks of evenings cleaning up the code and reducing redundancies throughout.
 The sample MP3 file used in this project is by [BenSound](http://www.bensound.com), and is included under the terms of the Creative Commons - Attribution - No Derivative Works license.

-## FUTURE IMPROVEMENT
-* Many of the variables throughout the ported code are poorly named.
-I've done my best to clean them up, but don't know enough about the MP3 specification to suggest better names for most of them.
-* There is a large amount of dead code and variables that are assigned but never used, and thus significant area for improvement of decoding (using these variables properly) or optimization (removing them altogether).